m-peeler/Furman-Now-Docs/ReactNativeDocumentation/Screens.md

 The `emergencyThreshold` variable is used to set which levels of priority should be given the `emergencyStyle`, which primarily includes a red colored background.

 ## Dates
 Dates includes a `react-native-reanimed-carousel` of four types of important dates - CLPs, on-campus events, undergraduate academic calendar, and graduate calendar (the first two with the `useCampusEvents` hook, the later two using the `useImportantDates` hook).
-The "events" include a description, which is fully displayed if the button is clicked on; the "dates" do not include descriptions.
-If any additional types of dates are desired to be added, it can be done serverside by adding them to the CLP or ImportantEvents tables with a unique eventType.
+The "events" include a description, which is fully displayed if the button is clicked on, as well as an organizer and a location; the "dates" do not include these three items.

 The carousel view can sometimes have strange visual effects when loading multiple screens in, so only the first date screen is initially loaded, with later screens being added to their carousel 450 milliseconds later.